Eat & Drink

 Una Volta

-Una Volta was inspired by owner Nikki's travels through Europe, particularly a small family-run trattoria her and her husband would visit in Italy, that changed up its menu each day depending on what was available.
+Una Volta was inspired by owner Nikki's travels through Europe, in particular, a small family-run trattoria that she visited in Italy – known for changing up its menu each day depending on what was available.
 Bookings are essential at this Watt Street restaurant, where the 4-course set menu changes up each week.
+Or book your spot on a Wednesday or Thursday evening to enjoy either the set menu or choose from the a la carte menu.

 Where: 23 Watt Street, Newcastle